Contents

 - Cold trap

-It is an expensive process best suited for medium and high production volumes.
-Surface preparation is complex in this process.
-Vapor deposition gives excellent protection against moisture and superior electrical properties compared to other coatings.
+It is an expensive process best suitable for medium and high production volumes.
+Surface preparation is complex, but vapor deposition gives excellent protection against moisture and superior electrical properties compared to other coatings.

-The cleaning removes different residues from the operator handling, soldering, machine, and environmental contamination.
+The board must be free of residues from operator handling, soldering fluxes, and environmental contamination.
 The cleaning techniques include:

 - Aqueous chemistries